waynemoir/waynemoir.com/_posts/2013-02-12-switching-from-less-to-sass.md

 title: Switching from LESS to Sass

 categories:
-- Web development
+- Web Design

-tags:
-- CSS
-- LESS
-- SASS
 ---

 At work we currently use the LESS preprocessor to build our CSS framework and have been finding lots of situations where Sass @extend would help us better optimise our outputted CSS.
 This is a short write up of the pros and cons of each for our context:

 ## Pro neither

-*   Bootstrap is built on LESS, there is a Sass branch
+*   We use Bootstrap which is built on LESS but there is a Sass branch
 *   The syntax can be easily switched:
     *   LESS @ is directly equivalent to Sass $
     *   When writing mixins: LESS .border-radius() {} would become Sass @mixin border-radius() {}